Apply for Your Visa Now

 These restrictions do not apply to VWP travelers whose presence in Iraq, Syria, Iran, or Sudan was to perform military service in the armed forces of a program country, or in order to carry out official duties as a full-time employee of the government of a program country.
 These military and official government services exceptions, however, do not apply to the dual national restriction.

-Please note: OSA is not able to contact any Embassies or government institutions in support of an individual attempting to gain entry into a country to attend an OSA meeting, including requests for assistance for visas and passports.
+Please note: OFC Management is not able to contact any Embassies or government institutions in support of an individual attempting to gain entry into a country to attend OFC, including requests for assistance for visas and passports.